-When involved in an examination for discovery, there are many rules of etiquette to follow.
-If you are relatively new to the process, On The Record has compiled a few helpful tips that will assist you when working with a court reporter.
+There are many rules of etiquette to follow in an examination for discovery.
+Here are a few helpful tips that will assist you when working with a court reporter.

-1) State verbally when going on or off record:
+1) Inform when going on or off record:

-Informing the court reporter when the speaker is speaking on or off record is good practice.
-Although they may have extensive court reporting experience, at times this can be difficult to gage by the tone of voice.
-In these instances, stating this fact ensures the court reporter is able to obtain an accurate account.
+It is a good practice to inform the court reporter when the speaker is speaking on or off the record.
+Although a court reporter may have extensive court reporting experience, it can sometimes be difficult to follow by the tone of voice.

 3) Providing spelling for case-specific terminology:

-Every case is different in nature and court reporters often prepare beforehand the terminology used in the industry of the case in question.
-Similarly, in cases that require definitive terms or nouns that are difficult to spell, the court reporter should be given a copy of the same before trial.
-This saves the reporter an immense amount of time having to backtrack and correct.
+Every case is different and court reporters generally try to become familiar with the terminology used in the industry of the case in hand.
+In cases that require definitive words that are difficult to spell, the court reporter should be given a copy of the terms.
+This saves the reporter an immense amount of time and removes the need to backtrack and correct spelling errors.

 4) Court reporters do not give case opinions:

 Court reporters, by duty, are required to be impartial.
-Both parties may be tempted to ask the court reporter their opinion about the case as it unfolds – this should be avoided at all costs.
-By giving their opinion, the reporter’s neutrality could be compromised.
-It is best to refrain from asking for any form of opinion.
+Both parties may be tempted to ask the court reporter their opinion about the case as it unfolds but this should be avoided at all costs.
+The reporter’s neutrality could be compromised by offering an opinion.

 5) Seat the court reporter close to the witness:

 At times witnesses might be soft-spoken or nervous and in those instances, ideally they should be seated next to the court reporter.
-This will ensure the reporter does not miss any details.
+This will help the reporter to not miss any details.

-By following these simple rules of etiquette, the trial process becomes easier and more efficient, allowing the transcript to retain all of the important information in the examination.
-By doing so, a healthy environment is created during an examination, allowing the court reporter to be most effective and efficient.
+These simple rules of etiquette make the examination process easier and more efficient, allowing the transcript to retain all of the information from the examination.

 To book a court reporter for an examination, meeting, or mediation, or to discuss a court reporting position with On The Record, call one of our locations today, conveniently located in Whitby and Barrie.
 We look forward to discussing your court reporting or mediation needs.